cwant/VTKBlender/README.md

 ![Screenshot](assets/blender-screen-shot1c.jpg)

 Where are the colors?
-Lets switch to shaded mode to see them (press Shift-Z with your mouse cursor in the 3D window to switch display modes).
+Lets switch to material display mode to see them (click the little white marble in the footer of the 3d viewport to change the display mode).

 ![Screenshot](assets/blender-screen-shot1d.jpg)